dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 _The operand can't be null, so the condition is always 'true'._

+_The operand must be null, so the condition is always 'false'._

+_The operand must be null, so the condition is always 'true'._

 #### Description

 The analyzer produces this diagnostic when it finds an equality comparison